telpirion/telpirion_com/content/blog/authentication.md

 state: unpublished
 date: 2025-12-31
 tags:
+- Python
+- Cloud IAM
-- Go
+- Cloud Run

 --------------------------------------------------------------------------------

-# Truth time: I hate authentication

-I mean, I like what it does for me.
+I mean, I _like_ what it does for me.
 Who is opposed to having secure systems?
 It's the implementing it part that always gives me heartburn.

 Recently, I had to wire up authentication between a web application and a